 2. Soak in a Hot Spring at Beitou

 Beitou is the northernmost district of Taipei.
 It’s a lovely mountainous area that’s famous for its thermal springs.
 Developed into a hot spring tourist destination during the Japanese occupation, what I enjoyed most about Beitou is that it looks and feels like you’re in an onsen town in Japan.

 If you find yourself in Taipei during the winter months, then I strongly recommend you visit Beitou to soak in one of its many hot spring resorts.
 If you’ve never experienced a thermal bath before, then you’ll be surprised by how good it can make you feel.
 It warms you to the core so you feel almost impervious to the cold.
-Check out my post on taking a day trip to Beitou for more pictures and information.

 3. Explore Tamsui Old Street and Fisherman’s Wharf